armetiz/LeezyPheanstalkBundle/README.markdown

 ## Configuration
 This bundle can be configured, and this is the list of what you can do :
 - Create many connection.
-Note that each connection is a Pheanstalk instance.
+Note that each connection is a Pheanstalk_Pheanstalk instance.
 - Define specific server / host for each connection.
 - Define specific port for each connection.
 This option is optional and default value is 11300.
 - Define specific timeout for each connection.
 Timeout refere to the connection timeout.
 This option is optional and default value is 60.